ssanj/Shortbread/README.markdown

 #Default Configuration

- By default `src/test/webapp/scripts/*.html` files are executed using the drivers listed in your driverSeq method.
+ By default QUnit test in `src/test/webapp/scripts/*.html` files are executed using the Firefox and Chrome drivers.
  You can override these defaults if you wish.
 See Configuration options.

 #Running Shortbread